ksevelyar/idempotent-desktop/docs/guide.md

 ### Proprietary suite

-Steam, Spotify, Slack, Upwork and others if you want them.
+Steam, Spotify, Slack, Upwork and others if you need them.

 ### Games